A perfectly simple side dish, squash has a naturally sweet flavor and is a favorite as an uncommon but delicious side.

 - olive oil

-- salt and pepper
+- salt and black pepper

-How to Roast Butternut Squash
+How to Roast Butternut Squash in the Oven

-Use a sharp knife to carefully cut the butternut squash in half lengthwise.
+- Use a sharp knife to carefully cut the butternut squash in half lengthwise.

-Use a spoon to scrape the seeds out of the squash and discard.
+- Use a spoon to scrape the seeds out of the squash and discard.

-Drizzle the flesh side of the squash with olive oil and use a pastry brush to spread it evenly onto the squash.
+- Drizzle the flesh side of the squash with olive oil and use a pastry brush to spread it evenly onto the squash.
 Season with salt and pepper.

-Place squash face down into a baking dish.
-Pour water (about 2 cups) into the dish so it’s at least 1″ deep.
+- Pour water (about 2 cups) into the dish, so it’s at least 1″ deep.

-Bake for 35-40 minutes or until a fork pressed into the flesh goes in easily.
+- Bake for 35-40 minutes or until a fork pressed into the flesh goes in easily.